 The good news is there are several financing paths available and lenders want to help.
 Some institutions even specialize in financing land purchases.
 If you're looking to obtain land financing you can find lenders in your area by visiting our lender directory.

 Land loans create more risk for lenders than traditional mortgages because if the borrower defaults on the loan it may be harder for them to recoup their money.
-It also tends to be challenging to put a definitive value on unimproved land as opposed to land with structures on it.
+It also tends to be challenging to put a definitive value on vacant land as opposed to houses with land.
 In an effort to reduce their risk, lenders usually require larger down payments, higher interest rates, and considerably more data about the property.
 Lenders often require anywhere from 20-50% of the purchase price for a down payment.

 A land survey will identify the property’s boundaries and can be beneficial in determining if a property is located in a flood zone, as well as establish if any easements exist.
 At times the surveyor even can report on underground lines and drains if the utility company provides this information to him.
 This will also help you determine an accurate land value for when you make an offer.
 If you’re interested in knowing if you need a land survey, our blog post might help you.